Mitta Mitta, Victoria: Etymology

 The name "Mitta Mitta" derives from the name local Aboriginal people gave to the Mitta Mitta River – "mida-modunga" (where reeds grow, modunga being a particular type of reed).

-Brief history
+History

 The Mitta Mitta Valley was settled by early pastoralists in 1835 and Mitta Mitta became a settlement when gold was discovered there in 1852.

 Substantial hydraulic sluicing replaced alluvial mining, the Pioneer Mine being the most successful, yielding over 441 kg of gold until it closed in 1904.
 This large open-cut mine still forms the backdrop to the town.
 Aboriginals used the River as a food source, social connections and sometimes wars.
 Their presence goes back at least 4,000 years and artifacts are frequently found along the River and creeks.
 The principle tribe in the district was the Jaitmatang (also spelt Yaithmathang) with the theddora-mittung occupying the area around the southern end of the Valley near present Mitta Mitta.
 Their spoken language was Dhudhoroa Language, no longer spoken but being revived in some local primary schools.